Yokohama Geolander to Come as OE on 2018 Ram 1500

 Yokohama Geolandar OE on 2018 Ram 1500

-The Yokohama Rubber Co., Ltd., announced today that its Geolandar A/T G015 tire has been adopted as original equipment on FCA US LLC’s 2018 Ram 1500 full-size pickup trucks.
+The Yokohama Rubber Co., Ltd., announced that its Geolandar A/T G015 tire has been adopted as original equipment on Fiat Chrysler Automobiles’s 2018 Ram 1500 full-size pickup trucks.

 The Geolandar A/T G015 is an all-terrain tire designed especially for use in SUVs and pickup trucks.
 It provides durability in off-road conditions and features a stylish yet strong design for SUVs and pickup trucks.